elunna/hackem/hackem_changelog.md

 - [x] plain cloak
     - Replaces the leather cloak as part of the object materials system.
 - [x] poisonous cloak
+    - Now these are usually generated cursed.
+    - If worn, these also prevent regeneration (regardless of poison resistance)
 - [x] cloak of flight
 - [SKIPPED] lab coat (Evil/vanilla has alchemy smock)